nextflow-io/website/content/blog/2021/configure-git-repositories-with-nextflow.md

 }
 ```

-Note: Make sure to enclose the provider name with `'` if it containes a `-` or a
+Note: Make sure to enclose the provider name with `'` if it contains a `-` or a
 blank character.

 As of the 21.09.0-edge release, Nextflow integrates with the following Git providers: